opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

     An overview page will show the overview of the plan and the billing details.
     8. If you would like to add additional storage, you can add as many as storage packages as you need.
     !![](../assets/images/example_organization_plan_billing.png)
-    9. (Optionable) If you have received a promotion code, please enter it at the bottom of the billing window.
+    9. (Optional) If you have received a promotion code, please enter it at the bottom of the billing window.
-    10. Under the summary page you see your current monthly subscription and upcoming payment.
+    10. Under the summary page you see your current subscription and upcoming payment.
     Add your billing details and click on **Pay** to activate your plan.

 ### **Active Users under Organization Plans**